Rush Limbaugh, the excellence in broadcasting network, over 600 radio stations, 20 to 22 million people, and broadcast excellence.

 Yeah, I'd be glad to answer this question.

-It comes up now and then, usually on open line Friday.
+It comes up now and then, usually on Open Line Friday.

-Uh is it gonna be satellite?
+Is it going to be satellite?

 And I said, I don't think it's gimmicks that make radio work now.